 That's what this was like.
 A lovely soup.
 I had it with a piece of bread that had sundried tomatoes mixed in the dough.
 Brasserie FLO actually works together with the baker across the street for the bread they serve.

 For the main course, I hesitated between fish bouillabaisse and what I eventually chose: seared scallops and prawns with curry confided asparagus and a tortellini filled with spinach and shrimps.
 It was the waitress who helped me choose and her recommendation couldn't have been better.

 I absolutely loved this combination.
 I'm usually not a big asparagus fan, but as it's the season and I really like curry, I thought I had to give it a try and it was spot on.
 The entire dish just tasted so refined, as I'm sure you can see it looks as well:

-I have to say that I was completely full after the main course, but the food had been so good so far that I was very curious about dessert and so I gave in but just asked the waitress to wait a while before bringing me what I’d chosen: lemon cake with lemongrass mousse and raspberry frozen yoghurt.
+I have to say that I was completely full after the main course, but the food had been so good so far that I was very curious about dessert and so I gave in but just asked the waitress to wait a while before bringing me what I'd chosen: lemon cake with lemongrass mousse and raspberry frozen yogurt.

-I’m so happy I ignored my brain and had this as well.
-I was afraid the cake would be heavy, but the opposite was true.
+I'm so happy I ignored my brain and had this as well.
+I was afraid the dessert would be heavy, but the opposite was true.
 Both the cake and the mousse were super light and were nicely complemented by some raspberry coulis.
 I ate those first before ending with the ice cream.
 It was a perfect meal.

 I know I've used a lot of superlatives to describe my dinner at Brasserie FLO, but I really can't think of anything negative to add.
 The service was super.
 The waitress helped me decide what to get, frequently came to check if everything was alright and was very willing to answer any questions I had.
 The food was delicious, the temperature in the room just perfect and the ambiance very fitting, with lovely French music playing in the background.